val9299/mlops-zoomcamp/01-intro/README.md

     - data source: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 ## Pre-requirements to run the code
-- Go into 01-homework folder (if not already)
+- Go into homework 1 folder (if not already)
     ```
-    cd 01-homework
+    cd 01-intro
     ```
 - Create conda environment
     ```